 Avoiding Objections to Privilege Logs: Criteria for Inclusion, Descriptions, Format Options, and Technology Tools

-This CLE webinar will provide attendees with practical guidance on how to prepare and produce below budget privilege logs that will not draw valid objections.
-The panelists will discuss the key components of a log, negotiating less onerous logging requirements, metadata and categorical logs, how to identify flaws in adversaries’ privilege logs, and how technology can reduce cost, improve quality, and prevent privilege waiver.
+This CLE course will provide attendees with practical guidance on preparing and producing below-budget privilege logs that will not draw valid objections.
+The panelists will discuss the key components of a log, negotiating less onerous logging requirements, metadata, categorical logs, identifying flaws in adversaries' privilege logs, and how technology can reduce cost, improve quality, and prevent privilege waiver.

 - Introduction (purpose/importance of privilege logs)

 - Key privilege log components